ryantigi254/UON-Interactive-Maze-Game/README.md

 # UON-Interactive-Maze-Game

-Web-based maze game for UON's CSY1063 module.The game is a Pacman-style game called Snack Man.
+Web-based maze game for UON's CSY1063 module.
+The game is a Pacman-style game called Snack Man.
 The objective is to navigate mazes, collect points, avoid obstacles, and compete for high scores.
 Built with HTML, CSS, and JavaScript, it offers engaging gameplay and a user-friendly interface.
 All code included for easy browser play.

 # Interactive Maze Game - UON CSY1063 Project